Fizzyo/fizzyo-challenge/README.md

-# Thanks for helping the Microsoft Fizzyo
+# Thanks for helping the Project Fizzyo
 ----

 Our hope is the Fizzyo device will motivate children to do their physio every day and potentially help other families with Cystic Fibrosis as well!